Diagonal: Intersections of diagonals

 If no three diagonals of a convex polygon are concurrent at a point in the interior, the number of interior intersections of diagonals is given by $\textstyle \binom n4$.
 This holds, for example, for any regular polygon with an odd number of sides.
 The formula follows from the fact that each intersection is uniquely determined by the four endpoints of the two intersecting diagonals: the number of intersections is thus the number of combinations of the n vertices four at a time.

 Regular polygons

-There exist separate formulae for calculating the length of the longest diagonal in regular polygons with an even or odd number of sides.
+Although the number of distinct diagonals in a polygon increases as its number of sides increases, the length of any diagonal can be calculated.

+In a regular n-gon with side length a, the length of the xth shortest distinct diagonal is:

+This formula shows that as the number of sides approaches infinity, the xth shortest diagonal approaches the length $(x+1)a$.
+Additionally, the formula for the shortest diagonal simplifies in the case of x = 1:

-In an even-sided regular polygon with n sides and side length a, the length of the longest diagonal is equivalent to the diameter of its circumcircle because the long diagonals all intersect each other at the polygon's center.
-This is given by the following formula.
+If the number of sides is even, the longest diagonal will be equivalent to the diameter of the polygon's circumcircle because the long diagonals all intersect each other at the polygon's center.

-The length of the longest diagonal of any odd-sided regular n-sided polygon (n ≥ 5) with side length a is given by the following formula.

-The length of a polygon's shortest diagonal can also be calculated for all polygons (n ≥ 4) with the following formula.
-As the number of sides approaches infinity, the shortest diagonal approaches 2a.

-These are not applicable for a triangle which has no diagonals.